burbuliucija/dice/README.md

 ## Sources

-This projects was inpired by dice rolling function on "Roll20" (roll20.net).
+This project was inpired by dice rolling function on "Roll20" (roll20.net).